sb2702/webcodecs-fundamentals/src/content/docs/patterns/playback.md

 Our WebAudio demos just loaded mp3 demos (the file in file.arrayBuffer() was an mp3 file), but here we now need to handle video file inputs.
 Our `Demuxer` library can extract audio data from a video file, but it returns data as `EncodedAudioChunk[]`.

-Rather than decoding the audio data into `AudioData[]`, extracting `Float32Array` channel data, constructing `AudioBuffers` and copying channel data over, it's a lot faster and compute efficient to just mux our `EncodedAudiochunk[]` into a virtual file
+Rather than decoding the audio data into `AudioData[]`, extracting `Float32Array` channel data, constructing `AudioBuffers` and copying channel data over, it's a lot faster and compute efficient to just mux our `EncodedAudioChunk[]` into a virtual file

 ```typescript
 import { Muxer, ArrayBufferTarget } from 'mp4-muxer'